SpinGym: You can’t polish a turd…but you can roll it in glitter

 The SpinGym infomercial host, Forbes Riley, says (and I quote), “ For your chest, it’s the best.
 You’ll feel the burn through your entire upper body.”

-However, as she’s saying this, the infomercial shows a buff guy with pillowy pecs pulling on the strings and activating his back, shoulders, and neck – which makes me question if the SpinGym execs even understand what muscles their own product works.
+However, as she’s saying this, the infomercial shows a buff guy with pillowy pecs pulling on the strings and activating his back, shoulders, and neck – which makes me question if the SpinGym execs even understand what muscles their own product actually works.

-Unfortunately, most consumers are not biomechanists or personal trainers and are left to take the infomercial’s unreliable word for it.
+Unfortunately, most consumers are not biomechanists or personal trainers and are left to take the infomercial’s word for it.

 “With up to 20 lbs of resistance with each pull, you’ll feel the SpinGym® effect instantly and you only need 5 minutes a day to see a noticeable improvement.”